Are you worried about HPV?

 This is why it is really important that you separate the fact from fiction as you understand what it means to carry the infection.

-In this article, we aim to help you understand the truth behind the human papillomavirus infection, allowing you to feel more assurance at what it means to live with the condition.
+This article aims to help you understand the truth behind the human papillomavirus infection, allowing you to feel more assurance at what it means to live with the condition.

 Types Of HPV